maningreen/shwompEngine/README.md

 * init is called right after the window is initialised.
 * preRendering is called right before we begin rendering all of the entities
-* postRendering is called right before we stop drawing, draw post processing and others here
+* postRendering is called right before we stop drawing, draw post processing and things like that here

 ## Entity